 From April 2015 the availability of the allowance was extended to those employing care and support workers.
 Please contact us if this may be relevant to you as there are specific conditions which must be satisfied.

 There are also rules to limit the employment allowance to a total of £3,000 where there are 'connected' employers.
 For example, two companies are connected with each other if one company controls the other company.

-The allowance is limited to the employer Class 1 NIC liability if that is less than the Employment Allowance.
+The allowance is limited to the employer Class 1 NICs liability if that is less than the Employment Allowance.

 The allowance is claimed as part of the normal payroll process.
-The employer's payment of PAYE and NIC is reduced each month to the extent it includes an employer Class 1 NIC liability until the Employment Allowance limit has been reached.
+The employer's payment of PAYE and NICs is reduced each month to the extent it includes an employer Class 1 NICs liability until the Employment Allowance limit has been reached.